 Aside from the basic foundation, plan how you would like the barn to be.
 Do you want to fill it with livestock?
 Do you prefer to have a gate or keep the space open?
 What are the things you'll put inside?
 These questions will help you decide what your barn will look like.

 For instance, you want a space for one horse and another space for the hay.
 You'll also want a sink to access water easily.
 Then you prefer a half gate to see the horse as well as protect some farming tools inside.

 If your barn will look like the given example, you need to merge walls to make a room for the horse.
 There should be a wall between the horse and the hay.
 You should also sketch the water supply and drainage for the sink.
 And you need some posts to support the gate.

 It's crucial to plan the structure so that you'll minimize renovating the barn once it's built.

 3. Prepare the Materials

-Before you build the posts and walls, it's important to know the materials you need.
-Most of the materials are available at the local construction suppliers.
-These materials are what you need all throughout the project.
+Before you build the posts and walls, it's important to figure out the materials you'll need throughout the project, most of which are available from local construction suppliers.
 The list may change depending on the evaluation of the area.
 Refer to the sizes and quantities based on the structure plan.

 - Lumber wood